-The European Union continues to be a structure under stress, facing significant change.
-Its development from the European Coal and Steel Community into a European Economic Community, then to a European Community, and now to a European Union, was one of incremental steps.
+The European Union has been a structure under stress, facing significant change, for many years.
+Its development from the European Coal and Steel Community into the European Economic Community, then to the European Community and now the European Union, was one of incremental steps.
 It was perhaps the fall of the Berlin wall, the reunification of Germany and addition of many more Member States after 1990 that was the catalyst for many of the strains it faces today.
-Its competence, in relation to taxation, has in the past been limited to the European sales tax – value added tax.
-Although the recent problems with the single currency, the euro, may seem to have largely disappeared – with the exception of Greece’s place in it have now been replaced by those of Italy.
+Its competence, in relation to taxation, has in the past been limited to the European sales tax, namely value added tax (VAT).
+The problems with the single currency – the euro – wax and wane, and concerns as to Greece's place in it have now been replaced by those of Italy.
 Its structural difficulties remain currently unchanged and it remains to be seen whether France and Germany can find any acceptable common ground for its reform.
-Further, the referenda in Denmark and the United Kingdom demonstrate a general unhappiness of EU citizens with the direction of travel.
-The trends in Austria and the Visegrad Group of Poland, Hungary, Slovakia and Czech Republic are seen to be away from the liberal social democratic model of the majority of Member States.
+Further, the referenda in Denmark and the United Kingdom demonstrated a general unhappiness of EU citizens with its direction of travel.
+Recent trends in Italy, Austria and the Visegrád Group of Poland, Hungary, Slovakia and the Czech Republic are seen as representing a sea change from the liberal social democratic model of the majority of Member States.
 And although the overall improving economic outlook and 2017 election results in the Netherlands and France, in which right-wing anti-EU parties were defeated, gave the European Union and its various institutions hope that a corner had been turned, the 2018 Italian election results were a clear rebuke to this.

-While strictly not a federation, at many levels the EU behaves as if it were one.
+While strictly not a federation, at many levels the European Union behaves like one.
 Since the Lisbon Treaty of 2009, the Treaty on European Union and the Treaty on the Functioning of the European Union govern its constitution and legislative processes.
-The relationship between its civil service (the Commission), the Member States’ governments (the Council of Ministers) and the European Parliament (the EP) is still a work in progress.
-The results of the EP elections held in May 2014, although producing generally anti-EU results in the UK and France, were taken as a vote for business as usual by the EP, which is increasingly flexing its muscles – particularly in the area of tax.
+The relationship between its civil service (the Commission), the Member States' governments (the Council of Ministers) and the European Parliament is still a work in progress.
+The results of the European Parliament elections, held in May 2014, although producing generally anti-EU results in the United Kingdom and France, had been taken as a vote for business as usual by Parliament, which is flexing its muscles, particularly in the area of tax.
 In the field of anti-money laundering and tax evasion, the Commission appears to be siding with an increasingly vocal Parliament rather than with the Council of Ministers.
 For the May 2019 European Parliament elections, 27 of the United Kingdom's 73 seats will be apportioned to other Member States (in particular, France, Spain, Italy and Ireland), with an overall reduction of 46 seats from 751 to 705.
-However, there is no evidence that the EP has taken on board the implications of the more complex EU forces at work.
+However, there is no evidence that Parliament (or the Commission) has taken on board the implications of the more complex EU forces at work.

-The EU, with 28 Member States, was a place of significant wealth, with a combined population of 500 million or 7 per cent of the world’s population, but approximately 20 per cent of the world’s exports and imports.2 The European Economic Area (EEA) consists of the EU, Iceland, Liechtenstein and Norway (Switzerland being a member with Iceland, Norway and Liechtenstein of the European Free Trade Association but not in the EEA).
+Even when reduced to 27 Member States, the European Union is a place of significant wealth.
+With a combined population of 510 million, just under 7 per cent of the world's population, it has approximately 22 per cent of the world's GDP and is its second-largest economy.2 The European Economic Area (EEA) consists of the European Union, Iceland, Liechtenstein and Norway (Switzerland being a member with Iceland, Norway and Liechtenstein of the European Free Trade Association but not in the EEA).
 Whether, in the future, the United Kingdom rejoins the EEA (or the European Union, for that matter) is an open question.

-The economic prosperity of the EEA made it an increasingly attractive destination for those fleeing conflict and poverty from countries to its south and east.
-If the UK exits the EU, even if it remains in the EEA, the strength and prosperity of both the UK and the EEA are likely to be diminished.
+The economic prosperity of the EEA made it an increasingly attractive destination for those fleeing conflict and poverty to its south and east.
+If the United Kingdom exits the European Union, even if it remains in the EEA, the strength and prosperity of both the United Kingdom and the EEA are likely to be diminished.

-To the tensions of the multi-speed EU are added the problems of mass migration.
-The referendum in the UK held on 23 June 2016 as to whether it should remain in the European Union and subsequent serving of Article 50 notice to leave in March 2017 cast something of a shadow over the workings of the European Union, but is probably now somewhat down its list of priorities.
-The migration of both EU and non-EU nationals to the wealthier parts of the EU bring its fundamentals into sharp focus.
-The free movement of labour and capital is designed to produce economic growth for both Member States and business.
+Adding to these tensions are the problems associated with mass migration.
+The 2016 referendum in the United Kingdom as to whether it should remain in the European Union and subsequent serving of Article 50 notice to leave in March 2017 cast something of a shadow over the workings of the European Union, but is probably now somewhat down its list of priorities.
+The migration of both EU and non-EU nationals to the wealthier parts of the European Union brings its fundamentals into sharp focus.
+The free movement of labour and capital was designed to produce economic growth for both Member States and business.
 The demographics of most Member States require immigration to feed economic growth and counter falling birthrates.
-However, mass migration is an issue for all front-line Member States, such as Italy, Malta and Greece, and is also one for indigenous citizens who perceive their own wages and standard of living as being reduced by the competitive market.
+However, mass migration is an issue for all front-line Member States, such as Italy, Malta and Greece, and is also one for indigenous citizens who perceive that their own wages and standard of living are being reduced by the competitive market.
 In practice, most Member States have quietly found ways to limit freedom of movement, particularly for those not in employment.

 II UNITED KINGDOM

-The United Kingdom, which was in the middle of a constitutional crisis in relation to Scotland and to a lesser extent Wales for some time, currently faces multiple potential political crises.
+The United Kingdom, which has been on the brink of a constitutional crisis in relation to Scotland and to a lesser extent Wales for some time, currently faces multiple potential political crises.
 The September 2014 referendum in Scotland as to whether Scotland should be independent, focused considerably on the continuing nature of the strange ragbag of arrangements between the UK government in Westminster and those in Scotland, Wales and Northern Ireland.
 Northern Ireland, a product of its history and geography, is also caught between numerous forces, with signs that its recent peace accord has perhaps been taken for granted.
 London, while having a larger population than each of those jurisdictions, has limited local government, while England as a whole has none.

-The UK’s government and institutions will now have to expend all of their energy in negotiating the UK’s position with the EEA and the effects of any exit from the EU on its laws and structures.
-Under the Treaty on European Union, a two-year timetable is started once the UK serves notice under Article 50.
-It is not yet clear when this may happen.
-While the absence of a written constitution has enabled flexible and incremental change in the UK, all of these tensions will create mounting pressure for some new relationships between the various existing UK structures.
-In the meantime, it is very likely that the UK and EEA economies will decline, while at the same time the proportion of UK government spending will inevitably increase.
+The UK government and its institutions have been expending virtually all of their energy in negotiating with the European Union and attempting to resolve the effects of its exit from the European Union on its laws and structures, while being blown and buffeted by events.
+This will surely continue for many years to come.
+While the absence of a written constitution has enabled flexible and incremental change in the United Kingdom, all of these tensions will continue to create mounting pressure for some new relationships between the various existing UK structures.
+In the meantime, it is very likely that the United Kingdom and EEA economies will decline, while at the same time the proportion of UK government spending will inevitably increase.

-Generally, the EU has no competence over personal taxation for individuals, such matters being for individual Member States and outside its competence.
-However, with increasing frequency the European Court of Justice of the European Union (CJEU) has held3 that the right to free movement of persons, goods, services and capital within the EU applies to limit the taxation rights of Member States.
+Generally, the EU has had no competence over personal taxation for individuals, such matters being for individual Member States and outside its competence.
+However, with increasing frequency, the Court of Justice of the European Union (CJEU) has held3 that the right to free movement of persons, goods, services and capital within the EU applies to limit the taxation rights of Member States.
 Inheritance was found to be a movement of capital and many Member State governments have been forced to amend existing tax rules.
 In the case of Austria, this led directly to the abolition of gift and inheritance tax.

 As a result, the EU Commission looked at two separate initiatives: